Rachel Humphrey, MD

 I had one unvaccinated patient who was a nurse and quite hesitant about getting vaccinated.
 Over a four-month period, I patiently listened, educated and reassured her that the COVID-19 vaccine is safe to receive during pregnancy, and her baby would be healthy.
 I was elated the day she told me she received her first shot.
 She completed both doses in pregnancy and delivered a healthy boy at term about one month after completing her series of injections.
 Success stories like this make the persistence worth it.

-In addition to talking to each of our patients about the importance of COVID-19 vaccines, we also posted educational material from the Society for Maternal-Fetal Medicine (SMFM) throughout our office in both and .
+In addition to talking to each of our patients about the importance of COVID-19 vaccines, we also posted educational material from the Society for Maternal-Fetal Medicine (SMFM) throughout our office in both English and Spanish.

 Fortunately, as of this writing, COVID-19 is waning in most parts of the country.
 While we certainly hope we are through the worst, we also know that the longer COVID-19 circulates, the greater the opportunity it has to mutate and spread.
 As physicians, we must continue to champion vaccines for all of our patients, but especially for our expectant and new moms, because the more people we can convince to vaccinate, the more lives we can save.